BDC Hamburger Icon

 Advancement in the organization is determined solely by qualifications and achievements rather than personal connections.
 Weber believed the work environment should be professional and impersonal — “work relationships” are strongly discouraged.
 Overall, Weber’s ideal bureaucracy favors efficiency, uniformity and a clear distribution of power.

-Stress impartiality and fairness
+Stress impartiality and fairness.

-This tends to give employees peace of mind and faith in the fairness of the business, which can be helpful to morale.
+Stressing impartiality tends to give employees peace of mind and faith in the fairness of the business, which can be helpful to morale.

-Use standard operating procedures
+Use standard operating procedures.

 This creates clear instructions, standards and best practices for job-related tasks performed by your employees.
 Having a set of rules in place, such as how equipment should be operated, can reduce workplace injuries.

-Document power structures
+Document power structures.

 Small businesses can benefit from creating documents that clarify the company hierarchy as well.
-Having a clear understanding of the power structure improves efficiency by providing employees with a centralized list of who to report to or contact for help depending on the situation.
-It also allows employees of the same level to feel equally responsible and empowered to perform their assigned tasks.
+Having a clear understanding of the power structure improves efficiency; it provides employees with a centralized list of who to report to or contact for help depending on the situation.

 6 characteristics of bureaucracies identified by Weber